-Frying bacon on the stovetop may seem like the simplest way to cook this favorite breakfast meat, but cooking bacon in the microwave is actually easier, and also creates far less mess than using a skillet.
+Frying bacon on the stovetop may seem like the simplest way to cook this favorite breakfast meat, but cooking bacon in the microwave is actually easier.
+It also creates far less mess than using a skillet.
 When cooking in the microwave, there is no need to flip the bacon; it also won't stick to the pan and tear (one of the most frustrating things about frying bacon).
 Better yet, it's ready in minutes and will be perfectly cooked, with that crispy saltiness we've all come to know and love.

 One thing to keep in mind is that it's rather easy to burn bacon in the microwave, so watch it carefully to avoid overcooking.
 Also, the bacon will continue cooking as it cools for a few minutes, becoming crisper and a little darker.

 Before you get started, ensure you have a microwave-safe plate that is big enough for the bacon.
 You will also need microwave-safe paper towels (read the label to make sure the paper can be used in the microwave).
 The ideal amount of bacon to microwave at once is six slices; any more than that and you will have to increase the cooking time.